 Looking for the best counter service meals at Disney Springs?
-In this post, we cover our favorites, and rank the quick service restaurants at Walt Disney World’s shopping, dining, and entertainment complex from worst to best.
+This top 10 list ranks our favorite fast food spots at Walt Disney World’s shopping, dining, and entertainment complex from worst to best.
+(Updated June 21, 2022.)

 Following its huge redesign and expansion, Disney Springs is now an all-day destination at Walt Disney World, and a place where you’ll want to have multiple meals.
 While we’d ideally recommend multiple table service meals since that’s where Disney Springs truly excels, arriving for a light lunch, followed by some shopping, then a large dinner and some nightlife is a great way to approach Disney Springs.

-While this post focuses solely on the counter service (including the bakeries–since dessert is essential), it’s only part of what you need to know about Disney Springs.
+This list focuses solely on quick service restaurants, but that’s only very small part of what you need to know about Disney Springs.
+(Note: since originally publishing this, we’ve removed the bakeries and dessert spots–there’s a growing number of those, so we’ll do a separate list soon!)
 For more advice about visiting this shopping and entertainment district, refer to our Disney Springs Tips & Tricks post…

 Don’t get us wrong–Earl of Sandwich still has good food.
-The problem is that Blaze Pizza offers significantly better value, and a number of places offer better taste.
+The problem is that Blaze Pizza offers similarly good value (hence the tie), and a number of places offer better taste.
 While we’re certain Earl’s legion of loyal subjects will staunchly disagree, we are ready to go to war with Sandwich.
 (It’s just a small town–they could never match the military-might of Disney bloggers.)

 While that might seem like super-duper high praise, the competition isn’t exactly staunch.
 Moreover, when you start comparing B.B.
 Wolf’s to other restaurants at Disney Springs, it doesn’t hold up all that well.
 There’s no indoor seating, no theme, and its menu is a one-trick pony (err…Wolf?).